 Conditions of entry: Keep dogs on a leash; do not Litter, dump rubbish or leave dog waste; do not camp overnight; do not erect gazebos or marquees (without a permit); do not operate remote-controlled vehicles (including drones); do not light fires or use portable barbeques; do not play amplified music (without a permit) or create excessive noise; do not undertake commercial activities (without a permit); do not hold private functions (without a permit); do not ride bikes, skateboards or scooters on footpaths or walking tracks; and do not climb fences, historic structures or the cliff; do not ride or use skateboards, roller-skates, in line skates or similar equipment on Harbour Trust land.
 For further information, see: Sydney Harbour Federation Trust (SHFT) Regulations 2021

 Feeling ambitious?
-Then why not embark on Sydney’s Great Coastal Walk, a massive 100km pilgrimage from Barrenjoey Lighthouse in the North to Cronulla in the South?
+Embark on the 80km Bondi to Manly Walk, a massive network of public tracks spanning the foreshore between two of Sydney’s most iconic surf beaches.
 When you reach Vaucluse, take a breather and explore the grounds of Macquarie Lightstation, open to the public daily.